melezhik/outthentic-dsl/README.md

 Parser does not care about _how many times_ a given check expression is matched in input text.

-If at least one line in a text match the check expression - _this check_ is considered as succeeded
+If at least one line in a text match the check expression - _this check_ is considered as succeeded.

 Parser  _accumulate_ all matching lines for given check expression, so they could be processed.